+Mix tapes from the dead and stolen novels, mean ambigious beautifully photographed crowded dance halls and lonely deserts.
+After Morvern's boyfreind kills himself on Christmas Day, he leaves a note saying "don't try to understand, be strong, pay for my funeral with my account and send my book to the publishers", and instead she cuts up his corpse burries him(after several days of him on the kitchen floor), signs her name to his book, and uses the advance to go on a trip to Spain to with her best freind, who she later ditches in the desert.
 Though the journey sounds thrilling and surreal, and it many of its finest moments it is, it's a also haunted one, beautifully photographed and excellently aurally composed.
 It is as much and visual and tonal expression of isolation as it is a feast for the senses.
 There's very little dialogue and somewhat thick scottish accents are a little hard to hear without subtitles, in many scenes though what is audible is often fighting over the roar of crowds or the roar of music.
 Not unike Callar herself, one small voice, among many, being at best, partially heard, but talking on anyway.
 Samantha Morton (the main pre-cog in Minority Report) is hypnotic and commanding, as is the movie in general.
+One of the best Christmas films in years!

-"Stand in the Christmas Lights and dissolve"- Marnie Stern, Grapefruit
+"Stand in the Christmas Lights and dissolve"-Marnie Stern, Grapefruit

 "My quest began with a riddle: 'In a thousand years Gandahar was destroyed.
 A thousand years ago Gandahar will be saved and what can't be avoided will be."
 French animater Rene Laloux of "Fantastic Planet" renown, attempted to make another surreal sci-fi adventure with the 80's "Ghandar" or as Isac Asimov and Harvey Wienstien decided to call it for those of us in the states "Light Years", which since no space travel takes place, and since the movie is about a fictional country called "Gandahar" is probably a bad title.
 "Light Years" I guess sounds more sci-fi-ish, and if this film was to succed in the states(it didnt) it was gonna need every bit of conventionality it could muster.
 The story is a complex one involving the standard sci-fi tropes of eugenics, time travel, death, and utopia, and though it's certainly more involved than most animated sci-fi (a good deal of the time were watching the characters talk), it's really the visualization of the world and it's inhabitants which makes this movie worth seeing.

+Like "Fantastic Planet" before it, Laloux's enviornments are some of the most alien that have ever been imagined.
+The landscape is often undulating Daliesuqe deserts, which strange trees which resemble simultaneously bodily organs and guysers, a young girl offering her breast to a new born who looks like a tapir, born out of a grown embryonic plant, a city of underground mutants who resemble Blemmyes, ancient african monsters with heads beneath their shoulders, an army hollow soldiers who turn people into statues, video camera like birds who can lift entire buildings in swarms, and of course a collossul mile wide sentient brain in the middle of the ocean.
 Laloux uses sci-fi story structures to create, very evokative images that do not look like anyone elses, ever, something few filmakers in any medium or genre, can claim with straight face.
 That being said the English voice acting is just decent, not great but decent, it keeps the story moving, but doesn't draw you into any of the characters.
 "Light Years" like "Fantastic Planet" or the animated films of Svankmajer are more concerned with form than content, but not oblivious of the latter.
 So if you like heady sci-fi, visually stunning design, and unique animation, this is not to be passed up.
 If not it's probably not bad to see once anyway, just for the visual treat of it all, and the more I mull over the story, not the plot, I'm more impressed with how well and vividly it told me a story Ive heard a hundred times before.

 "A critic at a performance is like a eunuch at a harem.
 He sees it done nightly, but is unable to perform it himself. --Brendan Behan